Zoo Regions

 Southern Swamps

 Swamps are forested wetlands associated with drainage from rivers or lakes.
-Providing a link between dry land and deep bodies of water, they may be wet for all or part of the year.
-These wetlands provide natural flood control, help to filter pollution, and prevent erosion in adjacent areas.
-Featuring a subtropical climate with wet and dry seasons, the southern swamps support a wide variety of wildlife and vegetation and are vital to the survival of many wetland-related species.
+Providing a link between dry land and deep bodies of water, these regions in North America may be wet for all or part of the year.
+Wetlands provide natural flood control, help to filter pollution, and prevent erosion in adjacent areas.
+Featuring a subtropical climate with wet and dry seasons, the southern swamps support a wide variety of vegetation and wildlife, including unique animals like reptiles, and are vital to the survival of many wetland-related species.

 Great Southwest Great Southwest icon